vinayakbhat123/CineBite/README.md

       -Search Bar
       -Movie Suggestion

-# Connect Git and github
+# Connected to  Git and github

-# created a Header,Body,Login and Footer Components